Commodity Group RFPs

 The attached cover sheet and budget form must be used when submitting your proposals.
 All proposals must contain a budget narrative on every line item in the budget.
 No exceptions will be allowed.
 Any proposals with no budget narrative will be denied review.

-Proposal should be no greater than three (3) pages in length, and they need to be submitted by 5:00 p.m. on Monday, January 25, 2017.
-If you were granted funds last year and wish to continue the project, you must reapply for FY’17 funding.
+Proposal should be no greater than three (3) pages in length, and they need to be submitted by 5:00 p.m. on Monday, January 28, 2019.
+If you were granted funds last year and wish to continue the project, you must reapply for FY’17-18 funding.

-- Researchers should submit their proposals electronically, through the MSU e-transmittal system
+- Researchers should submit their proposals electronically, through the MSU EBS system.

-- A NEW e-transmittal is required for each proposal being submitted, including continuing projects
+- A NEW proposal development number is required for each proposal being submitted, including continuing projects

-- New for FY17: There is a new line item on the budget sheet for plot fees.
+- Important information for FY18-19: There is a line item on the budget sheet for plot fees.
 Please provide an estimate for reimbursement from the Michigan Tree Fruit Commission.
 This number is required if applicable and should not be included in the requested budget.

 Research priorities are set by the commodity groups; however, proposals on any important topic will be accepted.